Mpowa-IO/Documents/Whitepaper.md

 - Standard 4 (Governance):
 As explained in the chapter ''DAO''.

-The SDG Impact Standards aim to help operationalize high level principles of practice in a consistent way and bridge the gap between high level principles of practice and relevant tools and reporting frameworks.
-The OPIM provides the overarching architecture or principles for best practice within impact management systems.
-The SDG Impact Standards provide more detailed and specific practice guidance around how organizations develop the internal management and decision making systems to measure and manage impact, consistent with OPIM and other high level principles of practice.
+Operating Principles for Impact Management:

+- The OPIM provides the overarching architecture or principles for best practice within impact management systems.

 OPIM focuses on the management systems specific to the fund being designated as ‘impact’.
 The SDG Impact Standards provide the building blocks for the management systems for specific funds linking to the SDGs, as well as certain governance practices of the Fund Manager.
 This includes an organizational commitment to human rights in line with UN Global Compact, the UN Universal Declaration of Human Rights, grievance mechanisms, etc.